-- e.
-Coordination of care assists the consumer in addressing both behavioral health and physical health care in a coordinated fashion, leading to better outcomes for the individual and a more quick recovery. - 9.
-PCP-R: The MDHHS standard requires that the person centered plan/individual plan of service must be reviewed at least annually or more often as determined by consumer and the person centered plan.
+- c.
+WMCMH ordered labs and test results are copied to the primary care physician. - d.
+Coordination of care assists the consumer in addressing both behavioral health and physical health care in a coordinated fashion, leading to better outcomes for the individual and a more quick recovery. - e.
+For individuals who do not have a primary care provider to coordinate care, WMCMH has a NP who can assess/screen for key health indicators, follow up and monitor with the consumer so that health care needs do not go unmet. - 8.
+Periodic Review: The MDHHS standard requires that the individual plan of service must be reviewed at least annually or more often as determined by consumer and the person centered plan.
 There are certain programs where 90 day reviews are required by MDHHS (ACT, Home Based, Children's Waiver and the Autism program).
-All other programs review the person centered plan with the consumer, minimally every six months or more frequently if needed.
-The date of PCP-R must be prior to the review date identified on the person centered plan document. - a.
-The PCP-R serves as a means to review and summarize services that provided in the specified review period to assess the consumer's response to service and support interventions.
+Any team that provides services to a consumer enrolled in the CCBHC must provide a 90 day assessment.
+The ANSA/CANS is used at 90 days and 270 days to the assessment.
+The periodic review, which contains the ANSA and CANS, is used at the 180 day mark. - a.
+The periodic review serves as a means to review and summarize services that were provided in the specified review period to assess the consumer's response to service and support interventions.
 The review also summarizes and updates any significant changes that may have occurred during the review period.
 It is an assessment of how the services are working and determine if services need to change.
-The PCP-R summarizes all the progress notes of the services provided in the review period. - b.
-The PCP-R serves as an update to the PCP with revised objectives (outcomes), interventions/supports and transition criteria as necessary to meet the consumer's need.
-If there was no progress towards service objectives, the PCP-R indicates why and the plan is updated to assist the consumer in making progress towards recovery.
-The PCP-R assures that services/supports provided were medically necessary and that services in the next review period are also medically necessary.
-The documentation fields in the PCP-R are similar to the person centered plan. - 10.
-PCP-C: The Person Centered Plan-Change document is a virtual process that allows the care manager or designated internal supportive service clinician (see internal referral) to make modifications to existing person centered plan.
-Changes include adding/changing/deleting objectives (outcomes) and interventions AND/OR extending time frames of a particular service.
-The clinician/care manager completes the PCP-C form in collaboration with the consumer.
-The changes made on the PCP-C will electronically modify and integrate into the existing PCP document.
-The new/revised PCP is printed and signed by the consumer concurrently with the appropriate Adequate and Advance Notification.
+The periodic review summarizes all the progress notes of the services provided in the review period. - b.
+The periodic review serves as an update to the individual plan of service with revised objectives (outcomes), interventions/supports and transition criteria as necessary to meet the consumer's need.
+If there was no progress towards service objectives, the periodic review indicates why and the plan is updated to assist the consumer in making progress towards recovery.
+The review assures that services/supports provided were medically necessary and that services in the next review period are also medically necessary. - Addendum: The Addendum document is a process that allows the care manager or designated internal supportive service clinician (see internal referral) to make modifications to an existing individual plan of service.
+Changes include adding/changing/deleting objectives (outcomes) and interventions, adding authorizations, and/or extending timeframes of a particular service.
+The clinician/care manager completes the Addendum in collaboration with the consumer.
+The changes made on the Addendum will electronically modify and integrate into the existing individual plan of service document.
+The new/revised Addendum is printed and signed by the consumer concurrently with the appropriate Adequate and Advance Notification.

-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

 CHAPTER:

-Board Services and Program A dministrati on
+Board Services and Program Administration

 SECTION:

-Assessment, Care Planning and Documentation
+Assessment, Care Planning and d Documer ntation

 SUBJECT:

 Care Planning, Documentation and Coordination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: ministrative Approval: Date of Governing Board Action:

-Page

-2/20/96 14 of 21
+2/20/96 15